-The linguistic richness of the Atlantic edge – as much as its ecological distinctiveness – is at the core of importance.
+The linguistic richness of the Atlantic edge – as much as its ecological distinctiveness – is at the heart of its significance.
 During the journey for this project an extraordinary amount of time was spent in regions where English is not the first language.
-Many Atlantic languages – such as Norn, the language of Shetland – were lost and remain lost (although its successor, Shaetlan, is a rich and unique tributary of Scots).
+Many Atlantic languages – such as Norn, the language of Shetland – were lost and remain lost (although its successor, Shaetlan, is a rich and unique version of Scots).
 Others – such as Cornish – were close to loss before partial revivals.

 Of the major languages of the modern Atlantic coasts – Scottish Gaelic, Irish and Welsh – each have histories very different from those of England and English.
 Indeed, many events that historians usually consider straightforwardly positive, such as the Education Acts of the 1870s, were disasters for languages other than English and for regions far from urban centres, since they imposed a one-size-fits-all Anglo culture which separated the English-speaking school room from the traditions of the home.

 Since the 1970s, all the living Celtic languages have been in a state of limited revival.
 Their literatures flourish and their number of speakers slowly grow.
 Indeed, where all the technologies of the era from 1800-1970 worked against the languages of the coastlines, those of the last fifty years – particularly the internet – have worked in their favour.